Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 In both cases, be factual and candid.
 Avoid promotional hype, exaggerations, and buzz words.
 Buzz words such as **empower**, **solution**, **robust**, **reach out to** give an impression of being pretentious, too lazy to think, or poorly educated.
 But be positive, too.
 Focus on what's achieved or improved, rather than what's not.

-Avoid emojis, jokes, puns, internet slangs, and cultural or religious references.
+Avoid emojis, jokes, puns, internet slang, and cultural or religious references.

 Address your audience in the second person.
 When writing in the third person, use inclusive language rather than gender-specific words.
 For example, don't say: